Quick facts about forming a West Virginia LLC

 West Virginia has a list of professions that cannot form LLCs and must instead form a Professional Limited Liability Company (PLLC).
 To form the PLLC, they must provide verification from their professional licensing agency that each member of the PLLC has a valid, current license from the licensing board to practice their profession.

-There are five main steps to register an LLC in West Virginia:
+There are six main steps to register an LLC in West Virginia:

-Below, you’ll find a detailed explanation of each step to walk you through establishing your own LLC.
+Below, you’ll find a detailed explanation of each step and a short video to walk you through establishing your own LLC in WV.

 Step 1: Name your West Virginia LLC